Limitations and Improvements of the Intelligent Driver Model (IDM): Counterexamples

 Hence, there exists $t^{**}=\varepsilon \in [0, T]$, such that $v(t^{**}) < -v_{\text{free}}$. \end{proof} The previous Lemma guarantees that for properly chosen initial datum and velocity the follower's velocity can become more negative than \(-v_{0}\), the negative free-flow velocity.
 This enables us to prove that the solution ceases to exist in finite time.
-This is related to the famous example of a blowup of ODEs in finite time: \begin{example}[Negative velocity and a blow-down of the velocity in finite time] Again we assume the parameters and initial data as in \cref{lem_finite_blow_up}.
-Then by \cref{lem_finite_blow_up}, there exists $t^{**} \in [0, T]$, such that $v(t^{**}) < -v_0$.
+This result is related to the famous example of a blow-up of solutions to the Riccati ODEs for specific initial datum in finite time: \begin{example}[Negative velocity and a blow-``down'' of the velocity in finite time] Again, we assume the parameters and initial data as in \cref{lem_finite_blow_up}.
+Then by \cref{lem_finite_blow_up}, there exists $t^{**} \in [0, T]$, such that $v(t^{**}) < -v_{\text{free}}$.
 Recall that $\delta>1$.
-For any time $t$ such that $v(t) < -v_0$,
+For any time $t$ such that $v(t) < -v_{\text{free}}$,

 Thus $v$ is strictly decreasing on the time interval $[t^{**}, T]$.
-In addition, we are going to show that $v$ cease to exist in finite time and that there exists $t_{1}>0$ such that $\lim\limits_{t\rightarrow t_{1}} v(t) =-\infty$.
+In addition, we are going to show that $v$ ceases to exist in finite time and that there exists $t_{1}>0$ such that $\lim\limits_{t\rightarrow t_{1}} v(t) =-\infty$.
 Assume by contradiction that this is not the case.
-Then as $v(T)<-v_{0}$ the solution remains strictly decreasing as long as it exists and as does not reach $-\infty$ in finite time the solution can be extended on $[0,+\infty)$ and is strictly decreasing on $[T,+\infty)$.
+Then as $v(T)<-v_{0}$ the solution remains strictly decreasing as long as it exists and as it does not reach $-\infty$ in finite time it can be extended on $[0,+\infty)$ and is strictly decreasing on $[T,+\infty)$.
 Therefore we have the following